globant-ui/css-training/content/css-units/colors.md

 # Colors

-The color CSS data type denotes a color in the sRGB color space (RED, GREEN, and BLUE light).
+The color CSS data type denotes a color in the RGB color space (RED, GREEN, and BLUE light).

 Associated with the color in the sRGB space, a value also consists of an alpha-channel coordinate, transparency value, indicating how the color should composite with its background color.